Saranyajothy/jk-occupational-therapy/README.md

 - The About us page introduces the therapist with four distinctive work complexity and flexibility  approach towards his work and patients.

-- Below the pictures, a detailed profile is presented about the teacher to give a background, qualification and honors, versatile experience in different dance forms, work experience, global stage appearances and the development of dance school in Ireland.
+- Below the pictures, a detailed profile is presented about the OT to give a background, qualification and honors, versatile experience in his work, work experience and the development of the services.

 ![about-pic](readme-images/about-pic.png)